MultihogAurelius/SillyTavern-FatbodyDnDFramework/README.md

 ## System Prompt Customization

 By default, the RPG Tracker comes with a generalized prompt that tries to parse standard roleplay logs.
 It may or may not work out of the box for your particular setup, but if you do anything D&D-adjacent, it probably will.
+You can always edit the prompt from the extension's settings page to fit your particular case.

 ## License
 MIT